Trust Loan Calculator

 Proposition 19 also allows for anyone over the age of 55 to transfer their current primary residence property tax base to a replacement primary residence in California.
 This allows a child beneficiary to take their parents’ property at distribution and sell the property.
 One has 12 months to move into the property.
 The parent’s property tax base can then be applied to a new property as long as it is owner occupied.
 If the last surviving spouse died before February 15, 2021, non-owner occupied properties may qualify under Proposition 58.

 In order to qualify for the Proposition 19 exclusion for reassessment of property taxes and take advantage of your parents’ low Base Year Value, the distribution of the trust or estate must be equal.
 Each sibling must get the same amount whether it is cash, equity or other assets.
 As long as each child beneficiary gets the same value, the child taking the property almost always can get full benefit of the parents’ low Base Year Value.
-Many times the trust or estate will not have enough cash or other assets to make an equal distribution.
+Often the trust or estate will not have enough cash or other assets to make an equal distribution.
 In these situations the trust or estate can borrow the money from a third party (not the person taking the property) and use the loan proceeds to pay off the other siblings share.
 This may or may not be a great solution.
 The calculator below will show you how long it will take for the property tax savings to cover the costs of a loan from a third party.
 One needs to be fairly certain they will live in the home longer than the time it takes to break-even on third party loan costs or have a plan to transfer the low tax base to another property after the sale of the parents’ home.

 PROPOSITION 19 BENEFIT CALCULATOR